Lightstreamer/Lightstreamer-example-AuthMetadata-adapter-java/README.md

 it is suggested to use the approach shown in the `AuthMetadataAdapterWithAuthCache` class where authorizations are queried at session startup and cached in the adapter.

-More details and comments on how the auth/auth cycle is accomplished is available in the source code of the application.
+More details and comments on how the auth/auth cycle is accomplished are available in the source code of the application.

 ### The Adapter Set Configuration